Committee on Professional Training

 The Committee on Professional Training (CPT) promotes excellence in postsecondary chemistry education and provides leadership to ACS in the professional training of chemists.

-Diversity, Equity, Inclusion, and Respect (DEIR)
+Diversity, Inclusion, and Respect (DIR)

-CPT recognizes the importance of diversity, equity, inclusion, and respect as an integral part of undergraduate education.
+CPT recognizes the importance of diversity, inclusion, and respect as an integral part of undergraduate education.
 To address this, we have prepared a new section of the ACS guidelines that addresses this current shortcoming.
 We would like feedback from the community on the contents of this new section.

 COVID-19 Update: Our concern is for the health and safety of students, staff, and faculty in our community.
 Read our statements below on the changing educational landscape due to COVID-19, including information about virtual labs, certification, and pass/fail grading.